-European Commission guidance Brexit: end of transition period FAQs on tax and customs (PDF 852KB) answers the most common questions about EU customs rules.
-More detailed technical guidance is available.
+European Commission guidance Brexit: End of transition period.
+New rules on taxes & customs answers the most common questions about EU customs rules.
+More detailed EU technical guidance is available.

-Businesses will need to familiarise themselves with new processes.
-These include: getting ready to make customs declarations, knowing how to classify their goods correctly, and following safety and security requirements for their goods.
-The government advises businesses to get expert help with the administrative requirements.
+Businesses need to familiarise themselves with new processes.
+These include: preparing to make customs declarations, knowing how to classify their goods correctly, and following safety and security requirements for their goods.

-In order to apply the right tariffs, traders are responsible for correct classification of goods and recording of the origin of goods.
+Traders are responsible for correct classification of goods and recording of the origin of goods.
 Incorrect commodity codes or inaccurate recording of origin in customs declarations may mean that the wrong amount of tax or duty will be charged.
-Traders may classify their goods themselves but HMRC often advises getting help of customs intermediaries to ensure that goods are classified correctly.
-More information is on GOV.UK: Guidance Claiming preferential rates of duty between the UK and EU.
+Traders may classify their goods themselves but HMRC often advises getting help from customs intermediaries to ensure that goods are classified correctly.
+More information is on GOV.UK: Claiming preferential rates of duty between the UK and EU.

 Businesses importing goods can check the applicable UK tariff duties and VAT rates with the help of the HMRC Trade Tariff tool.

 The EU requires safety and security declarations on imports from and exports to the UK.
 The UK Government does not currently require these declarations for imports from the EU.
 When exporting from Great Britain to the EU, a trader generally has to make an exit summary declaration.